dusanmitrovic98/AdvancedDataStructures/README.md

 [x] 2.
 Matrices | status: PENDING

-        A collection of elements arranged in rows and columns.
+        A collection of elements arranged in rows and

 [x] 1.
 Arrays | status: PENDING